What are lease impairments and how are they assessed under ASC 842 and IFRS 16?

 If the results of the underlying tests reveal that the asset (or group of assets)’s value has fallen below its carrying value then an impairment for accounting purposes has occurred and the asset (or group of assets) value must be reduced to its new fair value for the underlying asset or assets.

-Under both US GAAP and IFRS companies are required to include their right-of-use assets in an impairment assessment at least once every reporting period.
+Under both US GAAP and IFRS, ROU assets must be included in an impairment assessment at least once every reporting period, making impairment analysis a recurring compliance requirement for real estate and finance teams managing lease portfolios.
 Understanding your financial reporting requirements is crucial to accurate financial records and obtaining a clean audit opinion, under the new guidance.

-The first step to performing an impairment assessment under both accounting standards is to assess for indicators of impairment.
+A lease impairment assessment follows three steps: identify indicators of impairment, perform the recoverability test under US GAAP or the one-step test under IFRS, and if impairment is confirmed, calculate and record the impairment charge.
 An indicator of impairment is an external or internal event that has taken place that serves as a signal that an impairment could have occurred after the initial measurement.
 A few examples of indicators of impairment are as follows:

 - Significant changes to the way the asset (or group of assets) are being used.